sesamiapp/devportal/docs/sesami-apps/1-intro.md

 ### Can we develop apps for other shops?

 Yes!
-You can develop 2 types of apps with the Sesami Apps eho system: Private Apps and Public Apps.
+The Sesami Apps echo system allows you to develop two types of apps: Private Apps and Public Apps.

 While private apps will work on your shop to provide more expand your shop's capabilities, you can also develop public apps and share them on the Sesami App Store for other shops to use.